-Boga Grips have become very popular for many fishermen, in particular saltwater fisherman, but also for other species as well such as pike and walleye or catfish.
+Boga Grips have become very popular for many fishermen, in particular saltwater fishermen, but also for other species as well such as pike and walleye, or catfish.

 Our resident expert and fishing guide Shawn Chapin has broken down the key features of the famous Boga Grip in this article and also come up with the best boga grip alternatives below for those who don’t want to spend well north of $100 on a lip gripper.